SA strikes spread to transport sector

 The deal was reached after nearly six weeks of sometimes violent protests that saw 46 people killed.
 The Lonmin deal has led to other miners in the area to demand the same, and to sidestep their unions to deal directly with management.

 Anglo Platinum [JSE:AMS] spokesperson Mpumi Sithole told The Associated Press that she did not have updates on the talks on Tuesday, or the number of miners striking.

 Anglo American Platinum is the world's largest producer of the metal used in jewellery and to reduce carbon emissions of high-end vehicles.
 Police broke up several gatherings last week at the Amplats mine settlements using tear gas.

 Mdoda said that five worker representatives are meeting directly with Amplats management and representatives from the Commission for Conciliation, Mediation and Arbitration, the same body that helped in Lonmin negotiations.

 Amplats miners will gather on Wednesday, despite the outcome of talks on Tuesday.
 Mdoda said he expected 9 000 to 10 000 workers at the Bleskop stadium near Rustenburg.

 "We are going to meet no matter what," Mdoda said.
 "If it is negative, the strike will continue in a hard way because it's been a long time we've been waiting for the management to discuss our demands."

 Strikes at the Amplats mines have been ongoing for weeks despite calls from management that workers return to the mines or face legal action.

 Labour unrest is also ongoing in the gold mining sector.
-Nearly 25 000 workers are on strike at Gold Field's KDC West and Beatrix mines, spokesperson Willie Jacobsz
+Nearly 25 000 workers are on strike at Gold Field's KDC West and Beatrix mines, spokesperson Willie Jacobsz said on Tuesday.

 Strikes at the KDC West mines started more than two weeks ago.